On \'{e}tale hypercohomology of henselian regular local rings with values in $p$-adic \'{e}tale Tate twists: Abstract

 \section{Abstract}

-In this paper, we prove that an \'{e}tale hypercohomology of the henselization $R$ of a local ring of a semistable family over a discrete valuation of mixed characteristic $(0, p)$ with values in $p$-adic \'{e}tale twists and a logarithmic Hodge-Witt cohomology of the residue field of $R$ are isomorphic.
-As one of applications, we prove local-global principles for Galois cohomology groups over function fields of curves over a mixed characteristic excellent henselian discrete valuation ring.
+Let $R$ be the henselization of a local ring of a semistable family over the spectrum of a discrete valuation ring of mixed characteristic $(0, p)$ and $k$ the residue field of $R$.
+In this paper, we prove an isomorphism of \'{e}tale hypercohomology groups

+for any integers $n\geq 0$ and $r>0$ where $\mathfrak{T}_{r}(n)$ is the $p$-adic Tate twist and $W_{r}\Omega_{\log}^{n}$ is the logarithmic Hodge-Witt sheaf.
+As an application, we prove the local-global principle for Galois cohomology groups over function fields of curves over an excellent henselian discrete valuation ring of mixed characteristic.